Monday, 5 January 2026

 Ans.
 The cotton sheet and the window panes.

-18. What cloth does the photographer draw over himself?
+20. What does the photographer draw over himself in the machine?

 Ans.
 A little black cloth.

-19. Why does the narrator keep still at that moment?
+21. Why does the narrator keep still while the photographer is under the cloth?

 Ans.
 He thinks the photographer is praying.

-20. How does the photographer look when he comes out at last?
+22. How does the photographer look when he comes out?

-21. What does the photographer say is quite wrong?
+23. What does the photographer say is “quite wrong”?

-22. What position does the photographer suggest for the face?
+25. What pose does the photographer suggest for the face?

-23. How does the narrator respond to this suggestion?
+26. How does the narrator respond to the three-quarters suggestion?

 Ans.
 He agrees enthusiastically.